 A few things to note before getting into my gift guide:

 - Less is more.
-You don’t need any of these toys, but they are the toys my kids have loved and continue to play for many years, therefore not just for babies.
+You don’t need any of these toys, but they are the toys my kids have loved and continue to play with for many years, therefore they're timeless and not just for babies.

-- My recommendations are listed across eight categories of toys, to encourage well-rounded play experiences.
-This is inspired by the Multiple Intelligence theory, which helps me to think about what to add to their existing collection.
+- My recommendations are chosen to encourage whole child development - categorised into eight collections (inspired by Multiple Intelligence theory).
+This helps me think about what I already have and what I can add to their existing collection.

-- The toys I chose, I found to be best in class.
-But also, because they fit our values of simplicity, quality and sustainability, shared by the artisans who created them.
+- I prefer investing in heirloom toys, which fit with our values of simplicity, quality and sustainability, shared by the artisans who created them.

 Nature Play.
 This category is about connecting children to mother nature, so they can explore and experiment in their world.

-Pictured here is a Haptic lab swallow kite, whilst it is a kite, it also makes the perfect mobile for a nursery or as a décor piece in the home.
+Pictured here is one of our Haptic lab kites.
+Whilst it is a kite, it also makes the perfect mobile for a nursery or as a décor piece in the home.

 Music Play.
 This category is about exposing children to music during early childhood, whether it's through listening, singing, dancing or playing music as even the youngest of babies are able to differentiate tones, frequency, melody, and stimuli from music, just like they do with language.

-Both my kids have a traditional music box by Siebensachen and they make the perfect nursery or design gift.
+Both my kids have a modern music box by Siebensachen as they make the perfect new baby gift and doubles as a décor piece for the nursery.
 They are made from solid beech wood and the 18-note chime plays beautiful classic melodies.
-We play ours before bed and I can see it being an heirloom gift that they’ll keep with them forever.
+Ours will be an heirloom piece that they can treasure forever.

-Another brand we love in this category is Green Tones, which are music instruments designed for children, stemming from the long-standing parent company Horner music.
-Because these are instruments (not a toy), they are of high quality, perfectly pitched and aesthetically pleasing.
+Another brand we love in this category is Green Tones, which are music instruments designed for children.
+Because these are baby instruments (not a toy), they are of high quality, perfectly pitched and aesthetically pleasing.
 Best of all, they are also eco and teething friendly with high compliance standards (unlike many others I’ve tried in the market).
 With these rubberwood instruments, the sound is much more gentle, deeper and even ‘quieter’ than other wooden instruments.
 We started with shakers and handheld instruments and have added many more pieces to our collection over the years.

 Number Play.
 This category is about early numeracy, logic, questioning and problem-solving skills.

 First, I think a classic set of wooden blocks is a must-have for children of any age.
-I’ve written extensively about our favourite wooden blocks, which you can read here.
-However, for babies, I’d recommend a simple set of large-sized blocks (like these cubes), which are easy to master and are a great set to add to in the future as their skills and interest in building increases.
-These are 4x4cm, perfect for little hands and great for starting colour recognition.
+I’ve written a blogpost about about block play in the past and I really think this is a must-have for any child.
+For babies, I’d recommend a simple set of cubes, which are easy to master and are a great set to add to in the future as their skills and interest in building increases.
+Raduga Grez cube sets are 4x4cm, perfect for little hands and great for starting colour recognition with a number of gorgeous palettes to choose from.

 Action Play.
 This category is about action-oriented play that encourages movement and balance.